 Use a small measuring glass (glass so you can heat it, ceramic works too, it needs to be microwave safe) and microwave your buttermilk until it's warmed.

-Your family will adore these buttermilk pumpkin pancakes!!
+Your family will adore this recipe for pumpkin pancakes!!

 A roundup of some important frequently asked question when it comes to pancakes and getting them just right.
 Check out these questions to help avoid some 'oopsies'.

-- Why didn’t my pancakes get fluffy?
-Here’s a few top reasons.
-Over mixing the batter.
-Old baking soda or old baking powder.
+Here's a few top reasons.
+Over mixing the batter, old baking soda or old baking powder.

 - 30 Minute Broccoli Cheddar Soup – so creamy and cheesy, loaded with chunks of broccoli and carrots